galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 ---

-To run this test, follow the same steps as for `SimBankIVT.java` but using the test class name `WebAppIntetgrationTest` instead of `SimBankIVT`.
+To run the test, follow the same steps as for `SimBankIVT.java` but using the test class name `WebAppIntetgrationTest` instead of `SimBankIVT`.
 Don't forget that you need to launch [Galasa SimBank](/docs/getting-started/simbank) before running the test.

 This test performs a similar function to the `ProvisionedAccountCreditTest.java` but includes the use of the Selenium Manager.
 The Selenium Manager enables the test to run Selenium WebDrivers which drive the SimBank Web Application that is provided with Galasa SimBank.

-The test generates a unique account number and provisions the account with a randomly generated opening balance by using a 3270 emulator that connects to the web application.
-The web application opens in Firefox and a batch job opens the account and fills in a form to credit the account.
+The `WebAppIntetgrationTest` generates a unique account number to use in the test and provisions the account with a randomly generated opening balance by using a 3270 emulator that connects to the web application which opens in Firefox.
+A batch job opens the account and fills in a form to credit the account with the opening balance.
 The 3270 emulator then connects to the web application, searches for the account number and retrieves the balance.

 ## About the Selenium Manager

-To use the Selenium Manager you must have Firefox and Geckodriver (which you can download it from <a href="https://github.com/mozilla/geckodriver/releases" target="_blank">the GitHub</a>) installed.
+To use the Selenium Manager you must have Firefox and Gecko driver installed.
+You can <a href="https://github.com/mozilla/geckodriver/releases" target="_blank"> download Gecko driver from GitHub</a>.

 You must also define the default and local driver properties in the CPS, as shown in the following example: